gavmor/severance-primed/README.md

   Cold Harbor), or a named GMC (Cobel, Milchick) — never a contest against a faction.
 Pools are rolled and kept, never added.
 - Stress is Woe, Frolic, Dread, Malice.
 Past d12: Break Room Compunction.

+## The handbook is the artifact

+The basis document is formatted as a genuine Lumon Industries publication — *Handbook for the Severed Employee*, Macrodata Refinement Division (Doc.
+No. LUM-MDR-0047, Rev. 12).
+The design follows the show's own visual
+system: stratified typography (Michroma for corporate authority, Archivo for house style, Cinzel for scripture, IBM Plex Mono for terminals, Spectral for body), the quarantined palette (Deep Blue `#294CA2`, Turf Green, Alabaster, Slate — red reserved strictly for defiance), document-control apparatus, an intake form, personnel files, and the full Compunction Statement on a Break Room terminal.

+Running through it in contraband red: marginalia from "P." — the innie who stopped believing — including a torn-out Reintegration page taped back in.